jerryhgladinet/docs/admin/source/chapter03.rst

 **View and edit group policy**

-    Cluster administrator can decide whether to show the group policy section to this tenant.
+    The Cluster administrator can decide whether to show the group policy section to this tenant.

 **Edit tenant administrator info**

-    Cluster administrator can decide whether to allow tenant administrator to edit its own information, such as change email.
+   The Cluster administrator can decide whether to allow the tenant administrator to edit its own information, such as change email.

 **Disable file/folder sharing**